 - dash of nutmeg

 - dash of allspice

-- Take half the batter and place it on a well flowered surface.
+- Take half the batter and place it on a well floured surface.
 Lay a sheet of plastic wrap on top and roll to ⅛ inch thickness.
 Run a thin spatula under the dough to keep it from sticking, but do not flip the batter over.
 Cut out 2½ inch to 3 inch sized circles and place them on a cookie sheet lined with parchment or silicone.
-Place the cookie sheet into the freezer for at least 15 minutes to reduce mis-shappened cookies.
+Place the cookie sheet into the freezer for at least 15 minutes.